Cover letters

 If you can, address your letter to an individual by name and job title.
 If this information isn’t included in the job advert, research this from their website, social media or other online sources.
 If you’re writing to a named individual, end your letter with ‘Yours sincerely’.
 If you start your letter with ‘Dear Sir or Madam’, then end with ‘Yours faithfully’.

 Briefly explain why you’re applying for the role and how you meet the person specification.
 Use the same key words used in the specification where possible.
-If the specification is extensive, focus on how you meet the ‘essential’ criteria in the covering letter.
+If the specification is extensive, focus on how you meet the ‘essential’ criteria in the cover letter.
 Refer to the most relevant parts of your CV or application form.

 Introduce your examples